rartino/OPTIMADE/optimade.rst

        // ...
      }

-Example of the corresponding metadata property definition for :field:`element_ratios` to place in the field :field:`x-optimade-metadata-definition` in the property definition of :field:`element_ratios`:
+Example of the corresponding metadata property definition to be placed in the field :field:`x-optimade-metadata-definition` in the property definition of :field:`element_ratios`:

     .. code:: jsonc
          // ...